cyh5272/avm/README.md

 ### Configuration options {#configuration-options}

-The AV1 codec library has a great many configuration options.
+The AVM codec library has a great many configuration options.
 These come in two
 varieties:

  1. Build system configuration options.
 These have the form `ENABLE_FEATURE`.
- 2. AV1 codec configuration options.
+ 2. AVM codec configuration options.
 These have the form `CONFIG_FEATURE`.

 Both types of options are set at the time CMake is run.
-The following example enables ccache and disables the AV1 encoder:
+The following example enables ccache and disables the AVM encoder:

 ~~~
-    $ cmake path/to/aom -DENABLE_CCACHE=1 -DCONFIG_AV1_ENCODER=0
+    $ cmake path/to/avm -DENABLE_CCACHE=1 -DCONFIG_MULTITHREAD=0
     $ make
 ~~~

 The available configuration options are too numerous to list here.
-Build system configuration options can be found at the top of the CMakeLists.txt file found in the root of the AV1 repository, and AV1 codec configuration options can currently be found in the file `build/cmake/aom_config_defaults.cmake`.
+Build system configuration options can be found at the top of the CMakeLists.txt file found in the root of the AVM repository, and AVM codec configuration options can currently be found in the file `build/cmake/aom_config_defaults.cmake`.

 ### Dylib builds {#dylib-builds}

-A dylib (shared object) build of the AV1 codec library can be enabled via the CMake built in variable `BUILD_SHARED_LIBS`:
+A dylib (shared object) build of the AVM codec library can be enabled via the CMake built in variable `BUILD_SHARED_LIBS`:

 ~~~
-    $ cmake path/to/aom -DBUILD_SHARED_LIBS=1
+    $ cmake path/to/avm -DBUILD_SHARED_LIBS=1
     $ make
 ~~~